The Ultimate Guide to Credit Cards

 APR stands for annual percentage rate.
 In the case of credit cards, the APR refers to the annual interest rate that the credit card issuer will charge on balances that are not paid in full by their due date.
 Interest accrues monthly on those balances.

-Most credit cards come with interest-free grace periods that give you at least 21 days to pay your balance to avoid interest fees.
-The grace period is the time between when your statement closes and when the bill for that credit card is due; basically, if you pay your full statement balance before the due date, you won’t be charged interest.
+Most credit cards offer an interest-free grace period of at least 21 days to pay your balance without incurring interest fees.
+This grace period is the time between your statement closing and when your bill is due.
+If you pay your entire statement balance by the due date, you won’t be charged interest.

 If you don’t pay off your full balance, or you carry over a balance from a previous billing cycle, you will be charged interest on that balance at the rate outlined in your terms and conditions.
 You’ll continue to accrue interest until your full balance has been paid — unless, of course, you’re enjoying an active 0% APR offer.